Ultraplot/ultraplot/docs/usage.rst

 Additional features
 ===================

-Outside of the features provided by the `ultraplot.figure.Figure` and `ultraplot.axes.Axes` subclasses, UltraPlot includes several useful classes and :ref:`constructor functions <why_constructor>`.
+Outside of the features provided by the :class:`~ultraplot.figure.Figure` and :class:`~ultraplot.axes.Axes` subclasses, UltraPlot includes several useful classes and :ref:`constructor functions <why_constructor>`.

 * The :class:`~ultraplot.constructor.Colormap` and :class:`~ultraplot.constructor.Cycle`